TAR Archiving

 Compressing tar archive

-In Unix-like operating systems tar utility allows compressing tar archive to gzip on creation.
-Aspose.Zip provides similar functionality with the SaveGzipped method.
+On Unix-like operating systems, the tar utility can automatically compress a tar archive with gzip during creation.
+Aspose.Zip provides similar functionality using the SaveGzipped method.

 3 archive.CreateEntry("text.txt", @"D:\texts\article.txt");